NVIDIA/TensorRT/tools/Polygraphy/examples/dev/02_extending_polygraphy_run/README.md

 `polygraphy run` allows you to run inference with multiple backends, including TensorRT and ONNX-Runtime, and compare outputs.
-While it does provide mechanisms to load and compare against custom outputs from unsupported backends, adding support for the backend via an extension module allows it integrate more seamlessly, providing a better user experience.
+While it does provide mechanisms to load and compare against custom outputs from unsupported backends, adding support for the backend via an extension module allows it to be integrated more seamlessly, providing a better user experience.

 In this example, we'll create an extension module for `polygraphy run` called `polygraphy_reshape_destroyer`,